 One of history’s most prized gemstones is the tourmaline.
 Notable for its variety of dazzling, bright colors, tourmaline has often been mistaken for other gemstones such as sapphire or emerald.
-First discovered in the 1500s, the popularity of tourmaline skyrocketed in the 1800’s and 1900’s primarily due to its popularity in Asia.
+First discovered in the 1500s, tourmaline witnessed its popularity skyrocket in the 1800s and 1900s primarily due to its demand in Asia.

-While for years the United States remained one of the biggest mining sites for tourmaline, newer discoveries of mines in Brazil, Afghanistan, and Madagascar have produced some of the worlds finest tourmalines and reignited its popularity worldwide.
+While for years the United States remained one of the biggest mining sites for tourmaline, new discoveries of mines in Brazil, Afghanistan, and Madagascar have produced some of the world’s finest paraiba tourmalines and reignited its popularity worldwide.
 Here are some of the world’s most notable tourmalines.

 The Ethereal Carolina Divine Paraiba

-The Guiness world record holder for largest tourmaline belongs to the Ethereal Carolina Divine Paraiba.
-Weighing in at a whopping 192 carats, this paraiba completely eclipsed the previous record holder of 52 carats.
-Paraiba Tourmalines in general are extremely rare, with one being mined for every 10,000 diamonds.
+The Guiness world record for being the largest tourmaline belongs to the Ethereal Carolina Divine Paraiba.
+Weighing in at a whopping 192 carats, this paraiba completely eclipsed the previous record holder weighing 52 carats.
+Paraiba tourmalines in general are extremely rare, with one being mined for every 10,000 diamonds.

 This record-breaking tourmaline is nothing short of remarkable, and has been valued at up to $125 million.
-It has since been set into a necklace designed by Moneca Kaufman, named the Paraiba Star of the Ocean Jewels.
+It has since been set into a necklace designed by Moneca Kaufman, a Canadian Jeweler who probably named it the Paraiba Star of the Ocean Jewels.